 You can save as many screens as you like.

-To save your screen click the My template button, then the Save to template menu item.
+To save your screen click the Screener funnel icon, then the Save As button to save your screen.

 All this costs less than a lunch for two